Marcus Guttenberg 1828 – 1891

 However, there was a George Gerson Guttenberg, also a photographer, born in Wloclawek, Poland, in about 1830 who could have been Marcus’ brother as some records refer solely to Mons.
 Guttenberg.
 George was a photographer in Stockton on Tees in 1867, and in Bristol in the 1871 census.
 He was probably also the Guttenberg photographer listed in Kingston upon Hull, Yorkshire where he is noted as a boot and shoe dealer in an 1880 bankruptcy and he is listed as a travelling boot and shoe salesman there in the 1881 census.
 George is listed as a photographer in Salford, Lancashire in the 1891 census and died there in 1894.
 It is possible that George was a photographer but worked for Marcus in one of Marcus’ studios.

-By 1867 Marcus had moved to the Bristol area and advertised a studio at 27 Triangle but moved on to 29 Triangle in 1968.
+By 1867 Marcus had moved to the Bristol area and advertised a studio at 27 Triangle.

 About 1867, Marcus and Henrietta had a son, Charles Marcus Guttenberg, who was born in Bristol and later, at the age of 15, was recorded as a photographer.

 Beatrice Hester Guttenberg was born in 1867. followed by Edward Norman Guttenberg in 1869 but unfortunately he died the same year.